openafsfoundation/openafsfoundation.org/users/initiatives/index.md

 ## Initiatives Drawing on OpenAFS ##

-We apologize: this page is still under construction.
-The comments below indicate suggested page content.
+We need to hear from you!

-Are there certain research initiatives (physics?  pharmaceutical?  whatever?) that are suitable for OpenAFS?
+Are there certain research initiatives "out there"that are suitable for OpenAFS?
 What makes them a good match?
+Are there initiatives in the educational arena that are good matches for OpenAFS technology?
+What about physics, or pharma industry?
+Is OpenAFS being used across several organizations and supporting collaborative initiatives somewhere?

-Potential downsides or pitfalls, if any?
+What are, or would you expect to be, potential downsides or pitfalls, if any?
 How can they be mitigated and/or prevented?